sfigg/commercialization-public/test/hlk/getstarted/step-1-install-controller-and-studio-on-the-test-server.md

 In this step, you install Windows HLK software on the designated test server.
 The setup program installs the Windows HLK Controller and Studio, in addition to other resources.

->[!Warning]
->The Windows Hardware Lab Kit should only be installed on machines that are dedicated solely for testing purposes.
+**Warning**  The Windows Hardware Lab Kit should only be installed on machines that are dedicated solely for testing purposes.
 Do not install any HLK component on a machine that is outside of a dedicated testing environment.

->[!Note]
->The test server should be preinstalled with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.
+**Note**  The test server should be preinstalled with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.

->[!Important]
->If you are upgrading your HLK environment to a later version, you must first uninstall the previous version of the HCK or HLK software from the test server and any connected test clients.
+**Important**  If you are upgrading your HLK environment to a later version, you must first uninstall the previous version of the HCK or HLK software from the test server and any connected test clients.